Office Location: KHS 230

-Dr. Barros joined the faculty of the Department of Kinesiology in 2010 and is co-director of the Motor Behavior Laboratory.
+Dr. Barros joined the faculty of the Department of Kinesiology in 2010.
 He received his bachelor’s and master’s degrees in Physical Education from the University of Sao Paulo in Brazil.
 He then moved to the U.S. to pursue his Ph.D. in Motor Behavior at the University of Tennessee, Knoxville.
-At Tennessee, Dr. Barros received the H. W. Hobt Memorial Teaching Award for two consecutive years.
-During his Ph.D. program, Dr. Barros’s consistent record of scholarly productivity also earned him the Edward A. Capen Award for excellence in research from his department.
-He is an active member of the North American Society for the Psychology of Sport and Physical Activity and was recently elected Scientific Director for the Brazilian Society for Motor Behavior.
-He is also a member of the Editorial Board of the Brazilian Journal of Motor Behavior.
+At Tennessee, Dr. Barros received the H. W. Hobt Memorial Teaching Award twice and the Edward A. Capen Award for excellence in research from his department.
+At CSUF, Dr. Barros has received the Faculty Recognition for Excellence in Teaching in 2016.
+He has served as Scientific Director for the Brazilian Society for Motor Behavior and Editor-in-Chief for the Brazilian Journal of Motor Behavior.
+He is an active member of the North American Society for the Psychology of Sport and Physical Activity, President of the Pride Alliance - Faculty and Staff Association, and co-directs the Motor Behavior Laboratory.